nismod/open-gira/tests/README.md

 # Testing

-For each rule used in `workflow/Snakefile` there is a unit test ensuring that the expected outputs are generated, given inputs based on the test dataset.
+For each rule used in `workflow/Snakefile` there is a test ensuring that the expected outputs are generated, given inputs based on the test dataset.

-Unit tests are adapted from those automatically generated using `snakemake --generate-unit-tests`, see [automatically generating unit tests](https://snakemake.readthedocs.io/en/stable/snakefiles/testing.html) in the Snakemake docs.
+Tests were originally adapted from those automatically generated using `snakemake --generate-unit-tests`, see [automatically generating unit tests](https://snakemake.readthedocs.io/en/stable/snakefiles/testing.html) in the Snakemake docs.